NemoAndrea/obsidian-daily-named-folder/README.md

    > E.g. `20210801`  with prompt off, with prompt on you can get something like  `20210801_getting_a_new_puppy`

+   > If you find yourself turning this feature off, ask yourself if the standard `daily-notes` core plugin also works for your use case.
+If you specify a daily folder path as e.g.`YYYYMMDD/YYYYMMDD` it will create a daily folder with that format.
+So that is completely identical to this plugin with this feature turned off!
+The only reason why you would use this currently is because the `daily-notes` plugin's 'previous/next' navigation breaks, while this plugin has no problems with that.
+I think that should be considered a bug and might be fixed in the future!

 3. `Daily folders location`  - the root directory for new daily folders. **Does not support nesting currently**

 4. `Template filee location` - the path to the markdown file to use as template.
 Supports Moment.js variables.